slalli/extendMprojects/README.md

   - create new files and leave the original intact

 Simply copy the M routine anywhere in your system and run it by executing (from the M prompt):

 `do start^extendMprojects`

 You can, optionally, pass a path as string parameter.
 If omitted, the routine will ask for it and validate it.

+The interface will first collect all the options, then it will start converting the file, dumping a report when completed.